What Researchers Did

 What They Found

 Researchers found that hyperbaric oxygen (HBO) has the potential to augment bone turnover through signaling effects on osteoclasts, which could be beneficial in treating bisphosphonate-related osteonecrosis of the jaws (BRONJ).
-While specific numerical outcomes were not presented in this discussion, early results from ongoing randomized controlled trials investigating HBO for BRONJ have been reported as encouraging.
+While specific numerical outcomes were not presented in this discussion, early results from ongoing randomised controlled trials investigating HBO for BRONJ have been reported as encouraging.

 Canadian Relevance